-Thrive Architect is an amazing WordPress page builder, it’s user interface is top-notch and it is easy to use.
+Thrive Architect is an amazing WordPress page builder, its user interface is top-notch and it is easy to use.
 It is an absolute joy to customize an existing pre-made template or even build one from scratch.
-There is only one word to describe Thrive Architect, that is AWESOME.
+There is only one word to describe Thrive Architect, which is AWESOME.

-But why do people buy Thrive Architect in the first place while there are other better alternatives like Elementor, Beaver Builder or Divi?
+But why do people buy Thrive Architect in the first place while there are other better alternatives like Elementor, Beaver Builder, or Divi?
 It is mainly because of the marketing expertise of Thrive Themes, who are the developers of Thrive Architect.
-They show off Thrive Architect in Youtube with their high quality tutorials, of how to make websites and landing pages using their Thrive Visual Builder.
+They show off Thrive Architect on Youtube with their high-quality tutorials, on how to make websites and landing pages using their Thrive Visual Builder.
 So people who are completely new to WordPress fall for the trap and end up buying it.

 So below, I have listed down five super annoying issues or problems with Thrive Architect.
 You should seriously read it before you consider buying it for a steep price of about $69, which is only for a single site license.

 If you are a Thrive Themes user and having issues with setting up your gravatar image then please check out this helpful blog.
 This blog is written in German, so please use the auto Google translate in your browser to turn it into English if needed.